jonaswiorek/runAnalysis/README.md

-In the following step the variable names to be used in the tidy set is updated to appropriately label the data set with descriptive variable names. "-" is replaced with "_" and the "()" removed from the original names provided earlier from the features.txt file.
+In the following step the variable names to be used in the tidy set is updated to appropriately label the data set with descriptive variable names. "-" is removed and the "()" removed from the original names provided earlier from the features.txt file.

 In the next to final step an independent tidy data set, called setMean, with